TRAVEL & LIFESTYLE

 Want to get picked up?
 If you’re at the Waikiki hotel, they can do that too if you notify them at least 24 hours in advance.
 They have a pick-up schedule that covers 15 pick-up spots by bus (be sure to check with them to locate the exact place they can pick you up).

-If you are looking for more than a sea ride, then choose the Island Style Buffet Cruise for a couple of reasons.
+Next up, we’ll take a look at the route and overview of the Island Style Buffet Cruise.
+If you are looking for more than a sea ride, then this cruise might be the one for you for a couple of reasons.

 Once you board the Majestic, you’ll get settled and set sail for the evening at 5:30pm.
-And for the next two hours, you’ll grace the Waikiki coastline, taking in the scenic palm botanicals and winding your way across the enduring presence of the Diamond Head.
+Over the next two hours, you’ll grace the Waikiki coastline, taking in the scenic palm botanicals and winding your way across the enduring presence of Diamond Head.

+Last but certainly not least, let’s take a look at where you’ll be headed on the Honolulu City Lights Sunset Dinner Cruise.
 When you need to feel the wind in your hair, the sun on your skin and your gaze on the azure Pacific water, you might want to consider the Sunset Dinner Cruise.
-It kicks off at 5:30 pm and goes until 8 pm.
+It kicks off at 5:30 pm and goes until 8 pm every week.

-But before that, the company offers complimentary transportation from select hotels in Waikiki (check beforehand to see if your hotel is included).
+One great thing about this cruise is the complimentary transportation from select hotels on Waikiki.
+So, if you have a few too many cocktails, you’ll be in good hands (check beforehand to see if your hotel is included).

 With this cruise, you get volumes of open space to enjoy the Hawaiian sun, gorgeous views of Waikiki’s coastline, Honolulu’s skyline and lights, as well as the stunning Oahu sunset.
 The sun sets at about 7:30 pm around mid-year, so make sure to get a comfortable seat or soak it in on the trampoline nets out back.